kehantan/labbook/docs/assays/mtt.rst

     * The common approach is to refer to the published research articles related to the cell lines you are working with to get an idea on how many cells you should seed.
     * If you cannot get the information you can do some optimisation yourself by trying out any range between 1,000 to 50,000 cells/well.
-    * Some general rule is that your negative control (untreated cells) well's absorbance should not be too high (exceeds 1.0) at the day of reading the plate.

 #. *How many different concentrations you wanted to test with your compound?*

     * Concentrations of compound to test depending on the solubility of the compound in DMSO or other solvent (like water), different compound has different solubility in DMSO.
-Even if the compound is completely soluble in DMSO, it may precipiate when attempt to dilute with DMEM.
+Even if the compound is completely soluble in DMSO, it may precipiate when attempt to dilute with DMEM during serial dilution.
     * If you have no idea what compound concentrations to use, you can try out by using a larger range of concentrations first.
     * I typically start with 200 ug/mL and half it for each dilution step (200, 100, 50 ug/mL, etc.).
 My rationale is that it is easier to find your compound's optimum concentration by screening it with a wider range.
 If you screen your compound at a narrower range like 20, 40, 60 ug/mL, etc., you might need to do more assays to find out the optimum concentration.
 So start from wider range, then narrow down if necessary.